 A computer-generated voice ominously reads out the warning text from the red banner, including the phone numbers of the scammers.
 Warning sounds play when you try to get out of the “Critical alert from Microsoft” screen.

-There’s only one thing you need to know to understand why “Critical alert from Microsoft” warnings are all lies: it’s that this warning originates in the browser.
 Anyone can see this website and see the exact same results, regardless of the state of their computer.
-Hilariously, even my Android phone gets a “Critical alert from Microsoft”!
+Even my Android phone gets a “Critical alert from Microsoft”!

-The scam “Critical alert from Microsoft” is not connected to Microsoft despite using their name.
-The phone number +1-888-879-3955(Toll Free) does not belong to Microsoft and the real URL of Window help doesn’t match the URL of the scam.
-The site that hosts “Critical alert from Microsoft” is lazily constructed from images imitating the original Windows help page.
-You can even see that by the compression artifacts visible on the “menu” — it’s a screenshot!
+The site address of the “Critical alert from Microsoft” warning is unrelated to Microsoft.
+In fact, the site that hosts “Critical alert from Microsoft” is lazily constructed from images imitating the original Windows help page.
+You can even see that by the compression artifacts!

 If you manage to get off the “Critical alert from Microsoft” website without downloading or revealing anything and contacting anyone, you should be fine.
-But the site does pose some serious danger.
+The scam is only dangerous if you follow its instructions.

 First, “Critical alert from Microsoft” tries to download files.
 In case your browser is configured to allow pop-ups and redirects, you’ll be prompted to download and save a file.
 If you actually download it without your browser crashing, it would be safest to delete it.